kubernetes/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

-Validation rules are in alpha since 1.23 and validate custom resources when the `CustomResourceValidationExpressions` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) enabled and the schema is a [structural schema](#specifying-a-structural-schema).
+Validation rules are in alpha since 1.23 and validate custom resources when the `CustomResourceValidationExpressions` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled.
+This feature is only available if the schema is a [structural schema](#specifying-a-structural-schema).

-Validation rules use the [Common Expression Language (CEL)](https://github.com/google/cel-spec) expression language to validate custom resource values.
-Validation rules are included in CustomResourceDefinition schemas using the `x-kubernetes-validation-rules` extension.
+Validation rules use the [Common Expression Language (CEL)](https://github.com/google/cel-spec) to validate custom resource values.
+Validation rules are included in CustomResourceDefinition schemas using the `x-kubernetes-validations` extension.

+The Rule is scoped to the location of the `x-kubernetes-validations` extension in the schema.
+And `self` variable in the CEL expression is bound to the scoped value.

 For example: